SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

         to retrieve the commit log
     :query string revision: specify the origin revision, identified by the hexadecimal representation of its **sha1_git** value, from which to retrieve the commit log
+    :query string timestamp: a date string (any format parsable by `dateutil.parser.parse`_) or Unix timestamp to parse in order to find the closest visit.
     :query int visit_id: specify a visit id to retrieve the history log from instead of using the latest visit by default
     :statuscode 200: no error